 If the court in the above example finds that Bellagio should have reasonably foreseen that people may jump on their bed, then it would probably reject Bellagio’s “intervening cause” defense.

 8.4.
 Exculpatory clause/ Liability waiver

-Exculpatory clauses (also called liability waivers in Nevada) are clauses in contracts that excuse a premises owner/operator from fault if the person who signs the contract gets injured there.23 However, it may be possible for plaintiffs to get around exculpatory clauses:
+Exculpatory clauses (also called liability waivers in Nevada) are clauses in contracts that excuse a premises owner/operator from fault if you sign the contract and then get injured there.23 However, it may be possible for you to get around exculpatory clauses: